 |Links:||CV (Dec.2022)||Publications||Preprints||Google Scholar||What's in a name?|

 My main research area is Thermodynamic Formalism, which is a subset of Ergodic Theory and Dynamical Systems.
-I am particularly interested in applications to other areas of mathematics, including geometry, number theory, dimension theory and analysis.
+I am particularly interested in applications to other areas of mathematics, including geometry, number theory, fractal geometry and analysis.
 A brief description is here.

 |The dimension of the cantor set of numbers whose continued fraction contains only digits 1 and 2.||